Universal-Basic-Compute/serenissima/backend/docs/ais.md

 The AI public sell management system:
 - Creates a dynamic marketplace with consistent resource availability
-- Establishes realistic market prices based on resource value and scarcity
+- Establishes realistic contract prices based on resource value and scarcity
 - Ensures players can purchase resources even in areas with limited player activity
-- Provides competition and price signals in the resource market
+- Provides competition and price signals in the resource contract
 - Simulates the merchant activity that was vital to Venice's economy

 ## AI Citizen Management